Stockholm university logo, link to start page

 • Course structure

 The course consists of 8 modules.
 You work with one module per week, where you practice Lithuanian grammar, pronunciation, morphology, syntax, oral and written proficiency.
 This is a distance learning course and instruction is internet-based, using the university's educational web platform Athena.
-Examination takes place continually via obligatory, submitted assignments and participation in course meetings via Skype, ZOOM or other internet platform.
+Examination takes place continually via obligatory, submitted assignments and participation in course meetings via ZOOM.
 During the course, there are no physical meetings on campus.

 Teaching format